Compostable mailing bags: everything you need to know

 Wool is a natural, biodegradable resource, which, when ethically sourced, is a sustainable alternative to poly mailers.

-The outer layer is made from recycled paper, which you can customise with your branding, while the inner layer is made from wool.
-We use a bio-based biodegradable binder to turn raw wool into Woola packaging.
+The outer layer is made from recycled paper, which you can customise with your branding, while the inner layer is made from 100% waste wool.

 Our Wool Envelopes are designed to be sturdy, water-repellent, and temperature stable to protect your goods.

-Woola packaging stands out, not just for its sustainability but also because they look good and help you run a more sustainable business.
-If you’d like to try one of our envelopes, we offer free samples.
+Woola packaging stands out, not just for its sustainability but also because they look good and help you show that you care about sustainability.
+If you’d like to try one of our envelopes, we offer free samples to businesses.

 “A bonus: Glassine bags”